How we inspect and prosecute

 If a licence holder fails a critical standard during a compliance inspection, their licence may be revoked.
 Depending on the standard failed, this may be with immediate effect and the business must stop operating in the regulated sectors.

-Inspections Explained - watch our video below to find out how and why the GLA inspects businesses
+Inspections Explained - watch our video below to find out how and why the GLAA inspects businesses

 How to appeal against a decision

-You have the right to appeal against a GLA decision to refuse an application for a licence, attach a condition to a licence, revoke a licence or refuse the transfer of a licence.
+You have the right to appeal against a GLAA decision to refuse an application for a licence, attach a condition to a licence, revoke a licence or refuse the transfer of a licence.

 Find out more...